BlockchainCommons/developer-web-site/_pages/seeds-with-envelope.md

 ## Overview

-Cryptographic seeds are the heart of crypto asset control. [#SmartCustody](https://www.smartcustody.com/), one of Blockchain Commons' earliest initiatives, is all about keeping them safe.
-That's continued forward with resilience being a core [Gordian principles](https://developer.blockchaincommons.com/principles/).
-We're aware that loss of a seed or private key can be one of the most likely ways to lose a digital asset; Blockchain Commons is working to help developers and users to avoid that.
+Cryptographic seeds are the heart of crypto asset control. [#SmartCustody](https://www.smartcustody.com/), one of Blockchain Commons' earliest initiatives, was all about keeping them safe.
+That's continued forward, with resilience being a core [Gordian principles](https://developer.blockchaincommons.com/principles/).
+We believe that loss of a seed or private key is one of the most likely ways for the average user to lose a digital asset; Blockchain Commons is working to help developers and users to avoid that.

 One of the major ways to keep a seed safe is encode it in a Gordian Envelope.
 Not only is it a well-known, well-specified format that should be readable into the far future, but it also allows for encryption, sharding, multiple permits, and in the future storage with [GSTP](/envelope/gstp/) and CSR [/csr/].

 The following examples demonstrate how many of these techniques work using the [Rust envelope-cli](https://github.com/BlockchainCommons/bc-envelope-cli-rust).
-The [bytewords-cli](https://github.com/BlockchainCommons/bytewords-cli) and [cbor2diag](https://github.com/cabo/cbor-diag) are also used for a few minor examples, but not necessary to fully understand this tutorial.
-You don't necessarily want to engage in this digital-asset work with [envelope-cli], as a command line is not secure enough for most digital assets; but, as a reference app, [envelope-cli] shows what Envelopes can do for seeds, and how they work, and can also be used to generate sample envelopes for testing elsewhere.
+The [bytewords-cli](https://github.com/BlockchainCommons/bytewords-cli) and [cbor2diag](https://github.com/cabo/cbor-diag) are also used for a few minor examples, but they're not necessary to fully understand this tutorial (so if you don't have them, no problem).

+⚠️ **Warning:** ⚠️ Do not work with real assets using envelope-cli.
+Because it's a command line, it's probably not secure enough for most digital assets; but, as a reference app, envelope-cli shows what envelopes can do for seeds and how they work.
+It can also be used to generate sample envelopes for testing elsewhere.

 ## Generating Seeds

 Seeds and their associated private keys and public keys can all be generated using `seedtool-cli`, but this capability should be used solely for testing purposes.

-You'll ideally want a hardened offline wallet for generating your real seeds.
+(You'll ideally want a hardened offline wallet for generating your real seeds.)

 ```
 SEED=$(envelope generate seed)